guilamu/llms-wordpress-plugin-benchmark/README.md

 **The Context**

 Recently, GitHub Copilot silently dropped support for Claude Opus on Pro accounts.
-Since Opus was my go-to model for my specific daily workflow—developing WordPress and Gravity Forms plugins—I was left looking for a reliable replacement.
+Since Opus was my go-to model for my specific daily workflow, developing WordPress and Gravity Forms plugins, I was left looking for a reliable replacement.
 I decided to run a rigorous, blind benchmark across 14 state-of-the-art and local LLMs to objectively measure which model understands WordPress development best.
 To ensure a perfectly fair test, I always started with a completely fresh IDE and zero context for every single generation.

 **The Prompt (Level 1)**